MAKE: Something From Nothing

 SETUPS:

-- Buying a birthday present for a 12 year old boy is like trying to hit a moving target.
+- Buying a birthday present for a 12 year old boy is like trying to hit a moving target.- Trying to find the right birthday present for a 12 year old boy is like ice skating with sandpaper on your shoes.

 - The only way shopping for a birthday present for a 12 year old boy is easy, is if that kid is a Rockstar.